 In a separate small bowl, combine 1 tablespoon olive oil, 1/2 tablespoon maple syrup and 1/4 teaspoon salt.
 Add the pecans to the bowl and stir until evenly coated.
 Spread the pecans onto the cookie sheet and then bake in the oven for about 10 minutes.
 If your oven is on the hotter side, you might want to check them around 7 or 8 minutes to assure that they don’t burn.

 Add the apples and the pomegranate arils to the large bowl with the shredded kale.
 Once the pecans are done cooking, add them to the bowl along with 1/2 cup shredded parmesan.
 Stir everything together and serve immediately or cover and refrigerate for up to 4 hours.

 *vegan option: pecan parmesan

-Leftovers can be eaten the next day but the apples and brussel sprouts will take on the color of the cabbage.
-If you're serving it for guests I suggest preparing it the same day.
+Leftovers can be eaten the next day but the apples and brussel sprouts will turn purple from the cabbage.
+If you’re serving it for guests I suggest preparing it the same day.